In November 284 the young co-emperor Numerian fell ill in Syria and died in rather obscure

 martyrs, which were located outside the walls: this was the origin of S. Pietro,

-The following external links show works of art portraying characters and events
+The following links show works of art portraying characters and events

 Statue of the Tetrarchs in St. Mark's - Venice.

-The Entry of Constantine into Rome by Peter Paul Rubens (1622) - it opens in a separate window.
+The Entry of Constantine into Rome by Peter Paul Rubens (1622).

 V - Pompey and Caesar